Table of Contents

 - Appreciation in property value, with housing prices increasing by 12.87% last year alone, according to the Freddie Mac House Price Index (FMHPI).

-- Tax benefits include write-offs for the costs of owning and operating a single family rental property, plus depreciation expense to reduce taxable net income.
+- Tax benefits include write-offs for the costs of owning and operating a single family rental property.
+Plus the depreciation expense to reduce taxable net income.

 - Rental real estate is also a hedge against inflation, with home prices rising much faster than the CPI.

-- Financing a SFR is much easier and less expensive than other types of commercial real estate, with lower interest rates and down payment, and a wider choice of single family loan options.
+- Financing a SFR is much easier and less expensive than other types of commercial real estate.
+Offering lower interest rates and down payment, and a wider choice of single family loan options.

 SFR vs. Multi-Family Properties